What Can You Do with Commercial Real Estate Analytics?

 Real estate data you can use

 You already have the data you need to start analyzing your commercial real estate picture, though may be housed in different systems.
 The hard part can be compiling all that data in one place to paint a complete picture of what then use it to diagnose what your company needs.
-SpaceIQ takes CRE data out of silos, bringing it together in a central place for optimal review.
+SpaceIQ takes CRE data out of silos with real estate forecasting software, bringing it together in a central place for optimal review.

 The SpaceIQ dashboard helps facilities managers better identify trends and opportunities specific to their real estate usage.
 Here are some types of real estate data that show how you’re utilizing the space you have: